 The Borletti (ca 1958)

-Another interesting machine is this ca 1958 Borletti 1090, Designed by Mark Zanusso.
+Another interesting machine is this ca 1958 Borletti 1090 from Italy, Designed by Mark Zanusso.
 This particular machine is the basic straight stitch version.

 The Singer sewing machines